recodehive/Stackoverflow-Analysis/readme.md

 1. To perform Analysis on 3 years Stackoverflow Dataset and get insights.
 2. To perform Data Analysis and answer the below questions.
-   + Impact of igher education on salary of the surveyed developers.
+   + Impact of higher education on salary of the surveyed developers.
    + Impact of education/experience/responsibilities on gender inequalities.
    + Impact on participation rate due to different ethnicity.
    + To find whether there is any difference between men and women's income.